 How To Commission a Painting

-Step 1) Photos
+Step 1) Photographs

-After initial contact, the first thing to do is send me your photos.
-Pet portraits, wildlife and landscape painting commissions can be painted from your own photographs, as long as they are good quality images.
-If you're unsure if your photographs are good enough, just email them through to me and I can take a look.
-If you need help taking a nice photograph of your subject I can give you some great tips to help you.
-If your commission is a landscape painting and the scene that you'd like painted is relatively close to my studio here in west Wales, I'm happy to visit the location and gather any reference material we need to create your painting.
+Pet Portraits - Pet portrait commissions are usually painted from your own photographs, as long as your photographs are good quality large images.
+If you're not sure if your photographs are good enough, just email them through to me and I can take a look.
+If you need help taking a nice photograph of your pet I can give you some great tips that will help you.

 Step 2) Painting Size & Pricing